 13. Economic League.

 The Band of Hope Union was a Temperance organisation for working class children which was formed in 1847 by the Rev.Jabez Tunnicliff, a Baptist Minister in Leeds.
 Its objective was to teach children the importance and principles of sobriety and teetotalism.
 In 1855 a national organisation was formed and meetings were held in churches.
-The Movement grew to nearly 3 million by 1935 but by the early 1950s it had all but succumbed to changing habits.
-It transformed itself into Hope UK.
+The Movement grew to nearly three million by 1935 but, by the early 1950s, it had all but succumbed to changing habits and it transformed itself into Hope UK.
 In August 1915 an open-air summer campaign by the Holmfirth & District Band of Hope Union was held in Netherthong where Mr.Chas.
 Smith, secretary of the British Temperance League, delivered an address.

 The most important people in the village were the Ratepayers and although they elected members to various Councils, there were instances where Ratepayer Power was needed.
-The first instance was in February1866 when a number of Ratepayers in the Township of Netherthong, who were opposed to the projected road to Bridge Mill, wrote to the Chief Constable for him to call a Public Meeting.
+The first instance was in February 1866 when a number of Ratepayers in the Township of Netherthong, who were opposed to the projected road to Bridge Mill, wrote to the Chief Constable for him to call a Public Meeting.
 In compliance with the Requisition he called a Meeting to be held in the School on Wednesday , 21st.
 February at 7.30pm.
 A copy of the notice for the meeting is given below.
-I still have to find what the outcome was.
-But the eventual outcome was that the road was built and called New Road.
+I still have to find what the outcome of that meeting was but eventually the road was built and called New Road.

 The Huddersfield Chronicle reported in February 1871 that a vestry meeting of the ratepayers had been held in the Parish Church for the purpose of making out a list of persons qualified to serve the office of parochial constables for the ensuing 12 months.
 The following persons were selected and put on the list for approval by the Magistrates – Jonas Mallinson, farmer and butcher of Netherthong.
 Edward Eastwood – whiskmaker of Hagg.
 James Turner – clothier of Greave and John Hinchliffe – farmer and cow jobber of Netherthong.